Krowemoh/vim-universe/README.md

 ## Requirements

-Feel free to take a peek at the python programs, all it does is cd into what it assumes/hopes is Universe account folder and then attempts to run a BASIC command.
+Feel free to take a peek at the python programs, all it does is cd into what it assumes/hopes is the Universe account folder and then attempts to run a BASIC command.

 This does mean however that you are editing the BASIC program in the folder it resides, and that it is one level deeper than the account.